You have a choice:

 Please note: Men are not immediately infertile – it can take months before the sperm count is down to nil.
 Back-up contraception needs to be used until two follow-up semen tests show no sperm.

-The patch is so thin that it can be worn unnoticed under clothing, and does not come off, even in humid conditions or during strenuous exercise.
+The patch is so thin that it can be worn unnoticed under clothing and does not come off, even during humid conditions or strenuous exercise.
 Image: Photo by Reproductive Health Supplies Coalition on Unsplash

 It is available in South Africa.
-You’ll need a prescription from your health care provider to use the birth control patch and buy it from your local pharmacy.
-It is not available at municipal clinics.
-The patch doesn’t protect against sexually transmitted infections (STIs).
+To use the birth control patch, which you can buy from your local pharmacy, you’ll need a prescription from your healthcare provider.
+It is not available at municipal clinics, and it doesn’t protect against sexually transmitted infections (STIs).

 How do you apply a patch?